enkidevs/curriculum/python-playground-questions/python-playground-core/sort-lists-in-a-dict/README.md

-name: Sum Lists in a Dictionary.
+name: Sort Lists in a Dictionary.

 description: Create a program to sum lists inside a dictionary.